Lean times (2007 - 2008) 動画

 .

-They performed admirably in the contest despite the circumstances; though out numbered three to one it didn't show in their performance.
-Throughout the game Sotoku platooned three different units against our team of thirteen.
-It was a battle but in the end Sotoku eked out a 7 – 0 victory on the scoreboard.
+Johoku performed admirably despite the circumstances; though out numbered three to one personnel wise it didn't show in their performance.
+Throughout the game Sotoku platooned three different personnel units against our thirteen players.
+It was a battle but, in the end, Sotoku eked out a 7 – 0 victory.
 The Johoku players and I left the stadium with our own interpretation of what went down.

-The original seven players after the last game
+The original seven Johoku players after their last game

 They'd endured having all of the new guys quit resulting in two forfeits.